wjdanalharthi/Twitter-Uber-Sentimental-Analysis/README.md

 - Packages
 	- The packages below will be installed automatically when you run the shiny app or knit the markdown
-	- twitteR, ROAuth, ggplot2, tm, plyr, leaflet, maps, tmap, syuzhet, Hmisc, stringr, dplyr
+	- twitteR, ROAuth, ggplot2, tm, plyr, leaflet, maps, tmap, syuzhet, Hmisc, stringr, dplyr, RColorBrewer, wordcloud2

 ## How to run Shiny app:
 - Shiny App: open server.R and ui.R and `run` either.
 It will load required packages and authenticate twitter access.
 I couldn't publish the app since I am doing the twitter authentication through the shiny app server.